-This cranberry mocktail is made with the most delicious cranberry shrub and an apple cider mocktail made with rooibos and apples.
-Both mocktail recipes (or cocktails) are bursting with flavor and just as fancy as you’d get at a craft cocktail bar.
+This cranberry mocktail is made with the most delicious cranberry ginger and mint shrub.
+Bursting with flavor and just as fancy as you’d get at a craft cocktail bar.

 For those of you that cannot tolerate any alcohol, you’re not alone.
 This is why bartender Karen Tartt created these recipes for craft mocktails.
 There’s nothing worse than being stuck at a party with just ice water.
 And while I love mixing juices with sparkling water, it’s nice to take things a little bit further and get fancy with the holiday mocktails.